maailma/kansa/README.md

 8. You can view `docker-compose logs` to view the logs from the all containers mixed together.
 You can also do, for instance, `docker-compose logs proxy` to get the nginx logs.

-9. `docker-compose kill`, `docker-compose rm -f` and repeat steps 5-7 to wipe out and deploy a new version of Hakkalepiitta.
+9. `docker-compose kill`, `docker-compose rm -f` and repeat steps 5-7 to wipe out and deploy a new version of Hakkapeliitta.